Lisa Bowden

 Dear Siblings,

 Recently on silent retreat in a monastery in Santa Fe, the priest paused his instruction to tend a spider on the floor.
 He said, “be careful, there’s a very small sister near you.”
 A resident swiftly got up from her cushion, slipped a note card underneath the black widow, and carried her outside.
 I was reminded that his vow to “do no harm” extended to all living beings, across species.
-I was also impressed that he took in a tiny moving spot on the floor in the middle of teaching.
+I was impressed that he saw the tiny moving spot on the floor in the middle of teaching.

-In Matthew today, God instructs us to maintain peaceful, right relationships, lest we put us all in great peril.
-Our Indigenous brothers and sisters uphold the interconnectedness of everything and everyone in the beautiful and profound phrase “All My Relations.”
+In Matthew today God instructs us to maintain peaceful, right relationships lest we put us all in great peril.
+We see our Indigenous brothers and sisters upholding the interconnectedness of everything and everyone in the beautiful and profound phrase, “All My Relations.”

-My heart goes to our two pet rabbits we just lost to the violence of wild nature that found us in suburban downtown Tucson.
-We buried the sisters in the backyard wrapped in old cotton with the lettuce and fresh herbs they didn’t eat for breakfast.
-A grip of creosote and topping the mound of dirt now above them.
-My daughter mentioned that night something about their resurrection.
-I took a few seconds to imagine it myself, then we all talked about them being reunited in (pet?) heaven with the other finned and furred family we’d lost.
-She asked if we could put them on the parish prayer list.
-Though I told her I was pretty sure that was for people, it was neither comforting nor made sense in that moment.
+Today my heart is with our two pet rabbits we just lost to the violence of wild nature that found us in suburban downtown Tucson.
+We buried the sisters in the backyard wrapped in old cotton with their breakfast of lettuce and fresh herbs, a grip of creosote topping the mound of dirt now above them.
+My daughter mentions that night something about their resurrection.
+I took a few seconds to imagine it myself, then talked about them being reunited in (pet?) heaven with the other finned and furred family we’d lost.
+She asks if we could put them on the parish prayer list.
+I told her I was pretty sure that was for people, which was neither comforting nor made sense in the moment.
 We had lost relations.

-My practices for peace with others in all forms is ongoing hard and humbling work of the heart of the highest order.
-I cannot just “defend” my heart from the darker slippery slopes, but I need all manner of skills, including staying with vulnerability at the hardest of times—being undefended.
+My practices for peace with others in all forms are ongoing, flawed, and humbling work of the highest order.
+I cannot simply “defend” my heart from the darker slippery slopes but must hone all aspects of it, including staying with vulnerability at the hardest of times—being undefended.

-I find heart in First Corinthians—love holds “no record of wrongs.”
+I recall First Corinthians—love holds “no record of wrongs.”

 In beloved community,